diskoverdata/diskover-docs/source_files/user_media_edition_imf_package_validator_plugin.md

 ___
 ### How to Launch the IMF Package Validator Plugin

-First, locate the package(s) you want to validate by either [searching using the built-in tools](https://docs.diskoverdata.com/diskover_user_guide/#built-in-search-tools), [searching using manual queries](https://docs.diskoverdata.com/diskover_user_guide/#manual-queries-syntax-and-rules) or [drilling-down the file tree](https://docs.diskoverdata.com/diskover_user_guide/#basic-usage).
+First, locate the package(s) you want to validate by either [searching using the built-in tools](https://docs.diskoverdata.com/diskover_user_guide/#built-in-search-tools), [searching using manual queries](https://docs.diskoverdata.com/diskover_user_guide/#manual-queries-syntax-and-rules), or [drilling down the file tree](https://docs.diskoverdata.com/diskover_user_guide/#basic-usage).

 There are 3 ways to launch the **validate IMF package** file action: